joaofmsilvaa/nextjs-natura/README.md

 # Natura

-Natura is a social media platform dedicated to showcasing the stunning beauty of nature.
-From breathtaking landscapes to serene sunsets, Natura allows users to share and explore the wonders of the natural world.
+Natura is a blog dedicated to showcasing the stunning beauty of nature.
+From breathtaking landscapes to serene sunsets, Natura allows users to explore the wonders of the natural world.

 ## Deploy